tome3055/Yugioh_Angular-NgRx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+## Instalation

+Run npm install in the root folder and in the node-api/ folder.

 ## Usage

 You Can Login or Register with any string as long as the username and password are not empty.